Aditya Nagpal

 • Enterprise: $75 per editor per month (billed annually)

-Best For: Product design teams collaborating on UI/UX with seamless collaboration across time zones.
+Best for: product and design teams collaborating on UI/UX across time zones.

 Loom is async video.
 Record your screen and face in 60 seconds, share a link, and your teammate watches when they have time.
-For distributed teams spanning time zones, it replaces half your meetings.
+For teams spanning time zones it replaces half your meetings.

 • Viewer insights (who watched, how long)